 Operating RPM Range ~1700 to 2200 RPM Idle, to 7500 Peak Power ; Red Line 8000 RPM

 Fuel Efficiency ~3 litres/hr @ 5300 RPM ; ~8 litres/hr @ 7500 RPM (When jetted for sea level operation)

-Update Late 2017: I'm now flying the Mac Para Charger reflex wing; I have a 120 main jet installed.
-At full power & high RPM, I may use up to two gallons of fuel per hour.
-Cruising at reduced RPM uses substantially less fuel.
+Update JUNE 2018: I'm flying the Mac Para Charger reflex wing; I have a #122 main jet installed.
+At full power & high RPM while climbing, I may use from 1.75 up to 2.0 gallons of fuel per hour.
+(Cruising at reduced RPM uses substantially less fuel.)

 Also Available in Lowboy

 Now Using the Polini THOR 250 Engine which is water cooled for great durability

 FEATURES:Chrome-moly steel tubing used for the main Quad frame with an aluminum prop guard cage.
 Powder Coated ; 1" Solid Fiberglass Axles, fold down seat.
 Bare Quad weighs in at 58# before adding cage and motor installation.
 Low Attachment Points for easy inflation, good ground handling stability.